Vix1209/Vix1209/README.md

 Software Engineer || Data Scientist
 -----------------------

-I'm a Python & MERN developer with almost 3 years of experience building fast, scalable and functioning websites working with JavaScript, Typescript, and Python, as well as related frameworks and libraries.
-I'm all about making magic with the flow of logic, as well as well-sculpted displays of rich artistry, in my web applications💨
+I'm a Python & MERN developer with experience building fast, scalable and functioning websites.

-In the same vein, I explore the realms of AI and data science, geting insights from data and formulating automated scenarios and innovation for systems and applications.

-I'm a thinker, and a tinkerer.
+I'm all about making magic with the flow of logic, in my web applications💨, I'm a thinker, and a tinkerer.
 A learner, and a leader. 😮‍💨

+Currently exploring the realms of AI and data science, getting insights from data and formulating automated scenarios and innovation for systems and applications.
+As well as uniting the worlds of Software, IoT and AI.

-* 🌍  I'm based in Imo State, Nigeria
+* 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [here](http://ucheofor.onrender.com)
 * ✉️  You can contact me at [ucheofor2015@gmail.com](mailto:ucheofor2015@gmail.com)
-* 🧠  I'm currently exploring the world of Data Science.
 * 🤝  I'm open to collaborating on diverse roles either in the data realm or software space
 * ⚡  I cherish goals, as well as moments.
 That's why I aim high, while keeping the spirit alive.